 Raven Gunshot Detection Technology

 The Champaign Police Department has contracted with Flock Group, Inc. to install Raven gunshot detection technology for use in select areas of the community on a trial basis.
 In total, 33 units were installed in Champaign in the Winter of 2022.
-The initial authorization for gunshot detection units is for a period of one year, through February 2024.
+The initial authorization for gunshot detection units is for a period of one year.
+Following a review of the pilot program, Champaign Police discontinued the use of gunshot detection technology on February 12, 2024.

 The below resources, including FAQ and policy documents, are provided to give residents a greater awareness of gunshot detection functions and limitations and CPD’s guidelines around use, privacy, and data storage.